GingaaBread/GNOStatic/src/essentials/datatypes.md

 In GNO values are assigned using the assignment operator `=`, followed by the desired value.

-Example:

 ```gno
 int age = 5
 ```

-GNO is statically typed, which means that you can forgo a variable assignment as long as the type of the variable is known during compilation.
-In that case, the variable will be initialised using the default value of its type.
+GNO is statically typed, which means the type of a variable is known during compile time.

-Example:
+You can let GNO infer a variable type.
+When declaring a primitive variable, it is automatically initialised to its default value.
+Primitive types cannot be `null`.

 ```gno
 boolean thisIsFalse